Skip to content

 The HTTP response format shown in these examples is illustrative.
 Actual responses from the API may differ in structure or field names.
 Always refer to the actual API responses when implementing integrations.

-After inference execution, the payment is settled on-chain (optionally via Facilitator).
-The LLM server at llm.opengradient.ai handles payment settlement internally, which may involve interaction with the facilitator contract at address 0x339c7de83d1a62edafbaac186382ee76584d294f to submit the transaction to the blockchain.
+After inference execution, the payment is settled on-chain.
+Payments can be settled on either the OpenGradient network or Base, giving users flexibility in how they pay for inference.
+The LLM server at llmogevm.opengradient.ai handles payment settlement internally, which may involve interaction with the facilitator contract to submit the transaction to the blockchain.

 After the inference is executed and the TEE attestation is generated, the proof of TEE inference is posted and verified on the blockchain.
 This LLM settlement process ensures that: